MicrosoftDocs/powerapps-docs/powerapps-docs/teams/data-platform-compare.md

 ## Environments

 In Project Oakdale and Common Data Service, data is stored within an environment.
-Project Oakdale creates a single environment for each Microsoft Team where you create data, apps, chatbots, and workflows.
+Project Oakdale creates a single environment for each team in Teams where you create data, apps, chatbots, and workflows.
 Environments support backups, point-in-time restore, and disaster recovery.
 With Project Oakdale, capacity is measured with relational, image, and file data.
-The 2 GB capacity provided to a team can typically store up to 1 million rows of data.
+The 2-GB capacity provided to a team can typically store up to 1 million rows of data.

-To make management easier, the lifecycle of the Project Oakdale environment is connected to that of the associated Microsoft Team.
+To make management easier, the lifecycle of the Project Oakdale environment is connected to that of the associated team.
 For example, when a team is deleted, the associated environment is also deleted.

 While Project Oakdale focuses on one environment per team, the Common Data Service supports both unlimited environments as well as additional capabilities relevant when there are multiple environments, such as copy and reset.